 - School Leaders of Color Conference

-The national Alumni School Leadership team runs two specific programs to build readiness for aspiring school leaders and support alumni currently in school leadership roles.
+The national Alumni School Leadership team runs two programs to build readiness for aspiring school leaders and support alumni currently in school leadership roles:

-The other program, Schools to Learn From, highlights four schools each year that demonstrate excellence in Teach For America’s core values and student results.
+- Schools To Learn From highlights four schools each year that demonstrate excellence in Teach For America’s core values and student results

 We also work with The Collective to bring together school leaders and aspiring school leaders of color at the annual School Leaders of Color Conference.

-To learn more about any of these programs, please email SchoolLeadership@teachforamerica.org.
+To learn more about any of these programs, please email us at SchoolLeadership@teachforamerica.org.

 School Leaders of Color Conference